Links to some copacetic web sites:

 to know each other as the individuals we have become over

-- It can be a place where we explore our
+the years.
+It can be a place where we explore our

 history together and where we make new plans for the